bangbay/wp-user-avatar/readme.txt

 == Upgrade Notice ==

 = 1.4 =
-* New Features: Settings to allow all users to upload avatars and add TinyMCE avatar button.
-Media states for avatar images.
+* New Feature: Setting to allow all users to upload avatars
+* New Feature: Setting to add or remove Visual Editor button
+* New Feature: Media states for avatar images
 * Notice: WP User Avatar 1.4 only supports WordPress 3.4 and above.
 If you are using an older version of WordPress, please upgrade your version of WordPress first.

 = 1.3 =